At a Glance

 Match Your Skills: Before applying, carefully review the job description and ensure your skills align with the requirements.
 Highlight any practical experience you have with tools or assembly work in your CV.

-Write a Cover Letter: Consider including a cover letter that expresses your interest in the Mechanical Assembler position.
-Mention why you are excited about the opportunity and how your skills make you a great fit for the role.
+Write a Compelling Cover Letter: Include a cover letter that expresses your interest in the Mechanical Assembler position.
+Mention why you want to work in this role and how your background makes you a suitable candidate, even without direct experience.

 How to prepare for a job interview at JobFlurry